JKang918/SQL-and-Advanced-SQL/Adv21 Duplicate Emails [Easy]/README.md

 FROM Person
 GROUP BY email)
 ```
-2. Rename the previous subquery (derived table) as Subtable
+2. Name the previous subquery (derived table) as Subtable

 ```sql
 SELECT Email